 How are reviews organized?

 They are organized into categories; opening, middlegame, endgame, etc., by author, and by rating, in ranges of 200 points.
-Soon you will have the option to include additional filters and combine existing ones, such as readability and rating, etc.
+You can also sort them by readability (how desperately you need a chess board while reading), and by usefulness.
+There are three main filters:

 How do I know which reviews and which books to read?